-Existing land system and reconnaissance soil data sets for the project area should be reviewed and discussed.
-A soil survey of the sites affected by the project must be conducted at 1:25 000 scale or larger as set out in Land Suitability Assessment Techniques in the Technical Guidelines for the Environmental Management of Exploration and mining in Queensland (1995), the State Planning Policy 1/92: Development and the conservation of agricultural land and described according to the Australian Soil and Land Survey Field Handbook (NCST 2009) and Australian Soil Classification (Isbell, 1996).
+Existing land system and land unit data of the Nogoa-Belyando Area (CSIRO, 1967) for the project area should be reviewed and discussed.
+A soil survey of the project area should be conducted at 1:100,000 scale, following the standards in Land Suitability Assessment Techniques in the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (1995).
+The relationship of the soils, land system and land unit data sets should be reviewed and discussed.